Sage-is/WEB-Sage.Education-docs/docs/tutorials/integrations/continue-dev.md

 ---
 sidebar_position: 13
-title: "⚛️ Continue.dev VSCode Extension with Sage WebUI"
+title: "⚛️ Continue.dev VSCode Extension with Sage.is AI-UI"
 ---

 :::warning
-This tutorial is a community contribution and is not supported by the Sage WebUI team.
-It serves only as a demonstration on how to customize Sage WebUI for your specific use case.
+This tutorial is a community contribution and is not supported by the Sage.is AI-UI team.
+It serves only as a demonstration on how to customize Sage.is AI-UI for your specific use case.
 Want to contribute?
 Check out the contributing tutorial.
 :::

-# Integrating Continue.dev VSCode Extension with Sage WebUI
+# Integrating Continue.dev VSCode Extension with Sage.is AI-UI

 ### Download Extension